rapmd73/JackrabbitRelay/README.md

 The above means the your MAIN account has two API/SECRET combinations the Relay will rotate between.
 Each (sub)account can hace as many as your exchange will allow.

+## Reboot startup

+For Jackrabbit Relay to auto start after a reboot, the following line neesa to be added to your crontab.
+BE SURE TO CHANGE THE !@#$% TO THE PORT YOU WANT.

+    @reboot ( /home/JackrabbitRelay/Base/RelayLauncher 12345 & ) > /dev/null 2>&1

+## Manual startup

+Use the following command.
+Be sure to replace the 12345 with the proper port.

+    ( /home/JackrabbitRelay/Base/RelayLauncher 12345 & ) > /dev/null 2>&1